What is Rick Steves Doing During Coronavirus Quarantine?

 Steves’ company had to cancel thousands of trips and he had to postpone filming for his TV series.
 But, he hasn’t let that get him down.
 Steves says he feels privileged to be able to stay home comfortably during this time.

 He is also adapting to our current situation and embracing viewers with technology.
-On October 14, he is hosting a virtual event with KCTS 9, A Conversation with Rick Steves.
-Participants will be able to submit their own questions for Steves to answer.
-Reserve your spot at the event and submit questions here.
+On October 14, he hosted a virtual event with KCTS 9, A Conversation with Rick Steves.
+Participants were able to submit their own questions for Steves to answer, you can read those answers here.

 Here’s what Rick Steves had to say about COVID-19 quarantine, travel after coronavirus and his upcoming event with KCTS 9.